Limit Profiles for Reversible Markov Chains: Introduction: TV Approximation Lemmas and Limit Profiles

+Cutoff for this shuffle was already been established by \textcite{H:cutoff-k-cycle}, for any $2 \le k \ll n$, using representation theory.
+He also found the correct order of the window when $2 \le k \ll n / \log n$.
+We handle any $2 \le k \ll n$, and find the \emph{precise} limit profile, not just the order of the window.

-Cutoff for the this shuffle was already established, but not the limit profile.
-The case of random transpositions, ie $k = 2$, was one of the first Markov chains studied using representation theory; cutoff was established by \textcite{DS:random-trans}.
-For general $2 \le k \ll n$, cutoff was established for by \textcite{H:cutoff-k-cycle} using representation theory. \textcite{BSZ:k-cycle} previously established the same result for $k$ independent of $n$, using probabilistic arguments instead of representation theory. \textcite{BS:cutoff-conj-inv} studied a generalisation where one draws uniformly from a prescribed conjugacy class with support $k$ with $2 \le k \ll n$.
+The case of random transpositions, ie $k = 2$, was one of the first Markov chains studied using representation theory; cutoff was established by \textcite{DS:random-trans}. \textcite{BSZ:k-cycle} established cutoff for $k$ fixed, independent of $n$, using probabilistic arguments instead of representation theory. \textcite{BS:cutoff-conj-inv} studied a generalisation where one draws uniformly from a prescribed conjugacy class with support $k$ with $2 \le k \ll n$.

 The limit profile, even for $k = 2$, remained a famous open problem for a long time.
 A breakthrough came recently by \textcite{T:limit-profile}, using \cref{res:tv-approx:tey} above; we apply this lemma here.
 Also, we adapt and extend some character theory for the $k$-cycle walk developed by \textcite{H:cutoff-k-cycle}.
 Finally, we adapt and extend some of the analysis of \textcite{T:limit-profile} from $k = 2$ to general $k$.